jorge-gl/deploying-wordpress-debian/README.md

 ## 📝 Instructions

+In this project:

+- You will learn how to install and start an Apache server, which handles 30% of today's internet traffic and is among the top four most used servers in the world.
+- You will get familiar with deploying a WordPress website, which is used by 42% of today's websites.

+This setup is called LAMP and you will be using this during several of other cybersecurity projects.

-In this practicum you will learn how to deploy a Wordpress website, which you will then use in your cybersecurity lab.
-With this work you will understand how a web server works from the inside, as well as you will have a service to which you can do monitoring and security tests to reinforce the skills you will acquire throughout the course.
+With this work, you will understand how a web server works from the inside, and you will have a service to which you can do monitoring and security tests to reinforce the skills you will acquire throughout the course.

 <!-- hide -->
 ### Before you start...